Give it a rest!

 Rather than a to-do list at the beginning of my day, at the end of the day I make a list of all of the things I have accomplished.

 From big to small, I write it all down.
 “Went to the grocery store, ate a healthy lunch, played with the dog, put the dirty dishes in the dishwasher, worked a full day of work, fit in a much-needed nap, read my book I have been putting-off finishing.”
 Any little things that you can see as an accomplishment (even naps if it’s needed!
 See how I did that?) write it down and give yourself a good pat on the back.

 Begin a “blessings” list.

-Let me just say, I’m a big list maker.
+I’m a big list maker.
 I love writing things down and keeping track of them.
-Recently, I began reading Ann Voskamp’s book One Thousand Blessings, and that is where I got this idea.
+Ann Voskamp’s book One Thousand Blessings is what lead me to begin a blessings list.
 I had a small pocketbook I had not started using, and I deemed it my “blessing’s notebook.”
 Anytime I think of something I am thankful for I write it down.
 From big to small, and particularly during moments I am feeling down or frustrated.
 I find that my mood instantly improves, and it helps put things into perspective.
 It helps me realize how much I have, and how well I am doing in this thing called life.

 Lastly, I root for those who are doing awesome things.

 Think of what you can learn from those people.
 In our society, with women in particular, I feel we aren’t very good at rooting each other on.
 If someone is excelling in some area of their life, jealously takes over and we find reasons to criticize them.